Counting down to the 2014 iPads, we look back at the original in 2010, the one that put the post in post-PC

-Rumor has it the iPad project began at Apple even before the iPhone, but at some point the phone became a more realistic goal for 2007.
-By 2010, however, Apple was ready to launch their new tablet, something Steve Jobs reportedly said was the most important product of his life, a life filled with transformative products.
+The iPad project began at Apple even before the iPhone, but at some point the phone became a more important goal for 2007.
+The iPad was put on the shelf, and the iPhone shipped, changing the phone industry forever.
+By 2010, however, Apple was ready to launch their new tablet, something Steve Jobs reportedly said was the most important product of his life — a life filled with transformative products.

 The big iPhone

 It wasn't clear from the start that even Apple knew exactly what the iPad was.
 They knew it had potential, but its future was a haze of possibility, not yet a sharply focused certainty.

 It rolled out in stages.
 The Wi-Fi version shipped on April 3, 2010 in the U.S. The Wi-Fi + 3G version followed on April 30, and the international rollout on May 28.
 While some dismissed the iPad as "unimaginative" and as "just a big iPhone", it turned out consistency and being an iPhone gone IMAX was exactly the point.
 Walt Mossberg of the Wall Street Journal said it was close to being a laptop killer.
 AllThingsD:

 For the past week or so, I have been testing a sleek, light, silver-and-black tablet computer called an iPad.
 After spending hours and hours with it, I believe this beautiful new touch-screen device from Apple has the potential to change portable computing profoundly, and to challenge the primacy of the laptop.
 It could even help, eventually, to propel the finger-driven, multitouch user interface ahead of the mouse-driven interface that has prevailed for decades.